Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

 and
 > Current and future cybersecurity workers, to help explore Tasks and Work Roles and assist with understanding the KSAs that are being valued by employers for in-demand cybersecurity jobs and positions.

-IHRP/eCIR is developed towards:
+IHRP/eCIR is developed towards the following NIST roles:
-Develops proficiency towards NIST role:

 * Cyber Defense Incident Responder
 * Law Enforcement/Counterintelligence Forensics Analyst
 * Cyber Defense Forensics Analyst